ViCCo-Group/thingsvision/README.md

 ## Environment Setup

 Make sure you have the latest Python version (>= 3.7) and [install PyTorch 1.7.1](https://pytorch.org/get-started/locally/).
-Note that [PyTorch 1.7.1](https://pytorch.org/) requires CUDA 10.2 or above, if you want to extract features on a GPU.
+Note that [PyTorch 1.7.1](https://pytorch.org/) requires CUDA 10.2 or above, if you want to extract network activations on a GPU.
 However, the code runs already pretty fast on a strong CPU (Intel i7 or i9).
 Run the following `pip` command in your terminal.

 ``` bash
 $ pip install thingsvision
 ```

-You have to download files from the parent repository (i.e., this repo), if you want to extract features for [THINGS](https://osf.io/jum2f/).
+You have to download files from the parent repository (i.e., this repo), if you want to extract network activations for [THINGS](https://osf.io/jum2f/).
 Simply download the shell script `get_files.sh` from this repo and execute it as follows (the shell script will do file downloading and moving for you):

 ``` bash
 $ wget https://raw.githubusercontent.com/ViCCo-Group/THINGSvision/master/get_files.sh (Linux)